Notes on the Geography of South Korea: Three Districts in Central Seoul

 Maybe this will help.

 Need context, you say?
 Great: here's context.
 The towers rise next to City Route 70, alias the Gangbyeong or Northern Riverside Expressway.
 It parallels the Hangang River, which flows northwesterly on a 300-mile course.
 We're about 40 miles from the river's mouth, which lies in the distance.
 We'll try to get to the river, but it isn't easy.
 We only got this far after two policemen saw us looking as though we were going to attempt a dash across the highway.
-They thoughtfully pointed to a pedestrian overpass.
+They thoughtfully pointed to a safer alternative.

-Dip?
 Maps from the 1950s show no buildings within several hundred yards of the river.

 How can it be that the millennium already seems so far away?

 A decade later, BCHO Architects, a Korean firm, gave Seoul another prominent highrise, the Twin Tree towers, supposedly designed to resemble a tree trunk.
-Is it an improvement?
-Grudge, grudge.

 Here's something less twisted (OK, less futuristic) but more startling: a Muslim neighborhood in Itaewon, a Yongson neighborhood.